Award Quick Look

 The purpose of the scholarship awards is to accelerate the development of high quality gambling research capacity in Alberta.
-Priority areas indentified by AGRI are:

 The guiding mission of the Institute is to facilitate evidence-based broad research that informs gambling public policy and educates Albertans and the wider audience about the effects of gambling.